Business needs to reset its purpose to attract Millennials, according to Deloitte’s annual survey

 Other notable findings from the survey include:

-- Millennials want to work for organisations with purpose.
+- Millennials want to work for organizations with purpose.
 For six in 10 Millennials, a “sense of purpose,” is part of the reason they chose to work for their current employers.
 Among Millennials who are relatively high users of social networking tools (the “super-connected Millennials”), there appears to be even greater focus on business purpose; 77 percent of this group report their company’s purpose was part of the reason they chose to work there, compared to just 46 percent of those who are the “least connected.”

 - Technology, media, and telecommunications (TMT) most attractive employers.
 TMT ranked most desirable sector and the one to provide the most valuable skills according to Millennials.
 Men (24 percent) were nearly twice as likely as women (13 percent) to rank TMT as the number one sector to work in.
 Among broader sectors, leadership is perceived to be strongest in the TMT sector (33 percent).
 This percentage was three times higher than second ranked food and beverages (10 percent), and four times that for third-ranked banking/financial services (8 percent).
 In addition, when asked about the businesses that most resonated with Millennials as leaders, Google and Apple top the list of businesses, each selected by 11 percent of respondents.

 - Confidence Gap?
 Millennial men more likely to pursue leadership.
-Millennial men were somewhat more likely to say they would like to secure the ‘top job’ within their organisation than women (59 percent vs. 47 percent).
+Millennial men were somewhat more likely to say they would like to secure the ‘top job’ within their organization than women (59 percent vs. 47 percent).
 Women were also less likely to rank their leadership skills at graduation as strong; 27 percent of men vs. 21 percent of women rated this skill as strong.
-However, when asked what they would emphasise as leaders women were more likely to say employee growth and development (34 percent compared to 30 percent), an area that many Millennials felt was lacking within their current organisations.
+However, when asked what they would emphasize as leaders women were more likely to say employee growth and development (34 percent compared to 30 percent), an area that many Millennials felt was lacking within their current organizations.

 - The changing characteristics of leadership.
 Today’s Millennials place less value on visible (19 percent), well-networked (17 percent), and technically-skilled (17 percent) leaders.
 Instead, they define true leaders as strategic thinkers (39 percent), inspirational (37 percent), personable (34 percent) and visionary (31 percent).